 Coursework and program length vary by the offering institution, and the programs are often tailored to requirements of the state in which the program is offered.
-Some programs even offer electives for those who wish to gain credentials in a specific area of the business, such as short sales or auctions.
+Some programs even offer electives for those who wish to gain credentials in a specific area of the business.
+Topics covered include loan types in addition to the following:

 - Credit reports